-The next block is North 34th Street where, at second left in the above photo, is the building which became another drugstore.
+The next block is North 34th Street where, at second left in the above photo, is the building which became Fremont Drug Company.
 Later that drugstore building at 3401 Fremont Avenue became the Fremont Tavern.
-In June 2001 the 3401 building was moved off of the site, westward to its present location as the Red Door at 3401 Evanston Avenue.
+In June 2001 the 3401 building was moved off of the site, westward two blocks to its present location as the Red Door at 3401 Evanston Avenue.

 At second right in the above photo, the building at the northeast corner of 34th & Fremont was Hotel Dixon, a boarding house built in 1889, originally called Shorey House.
 Hotel Dixon was torn down in 1927.
 It was replaced by a building which was Costas restaurant for many years, and is now a Chase Bank branch.

-In this photo above, the Fremont Pharmacy building at 3219 Fremont Avenue is viewed looking southward.
-We can see the sign on the top of the building which says Fremont Pharmacy, and the upstairs office of Dr. Schuyler W. Case at the north end of the building.
-Mabel Canney’s piano studio was in the second-floor south corner of the building, at left.
+In this photo above, the Fremont Pharmacy building at 3219 Fremont Avenue is viewed looking slightly southward.
+We can see the sign on the top of the building which says Fremont Pharmacy, and the upstairs office of Dr. Schuyler W. Case at the north end of the building (at right).
+Mabel Canney’s piano studio was in the second-floor south corner of the building (at left).

 Listings in the Seattle City Directory show that in the year 1910, it was Mabel Canney’s younger sister Ella, instead of Mabel, who was teaching piano in the upstairs studio of the Fremont Pharmacy building.
 That was the last year of the studio, for two reasons.
 One reason was because Mabel Canney got married in December 1909.
 She then moved with her new husband to 3529 Densmore Avenue North in Wallingford, where Mabel continued to teach piano out of her new home.

 The other reason for the end of the piano studio was that the Fremont Pharmacy building had to either be moved or demolished.
 In 1910-1911 preparations were underway for the creation of the ship canal.
-The widening of the existing small stream flowing out of Lake Union, once called Ross Creek, caused the 3200 block of Fremont Avenue to disappear.
+The widening of the existing small stream flowing out of Lake Union, once called Ross Creek, caused the 3200 block of Fremont Avenue to have to be removed.